turbot/steampipe-plugin-kubernetes/docs/index.md

 - `config_context` - (Optional) The kubeconfig context to use.
 If not set, the current context will be used.
 - `config_path` - (Optional) The kubeconfig file path.
 If not set, the plugin will check `~/.kube/config`.
 Can also be set with the `KUBE_CONFIG_PATHS` or `KUBERNETES_MASTER` environment variables.
-- `custom_resource_tables` - (Optional) The custom resources to use for the dynamic tables.
-If not set, the plugin will not create any dynamic tables.
+- `custom_resource_tables` - (Optional) The custom resources to create as dynamic tables.
+If set to empty or not set, the plugin will not create any dynamic tables.

 ## Configuring Kubernetes Credentials